 I’ve tried so many different Belgian waffle recipes over the years, I’ve honestly lost count.
-I’ve made them with various flours as well including kamut, spelt, soft white wheat, einkorn, rice, cassava, oat and various gluten free flour blends in between.
-Perhaps you’ve even tried the soaked waffles or Paleo waffle recipe I’ve posted too.
+I’ve made them with various flours as well including kamut, spelt, soft white wheat, einkorn, rice, cassava, oat, and various gluten-free flour blends in between.

 My favorite classic Belgian waffles recipe is the one by Chef Emeril Lagasse.
 To his credit, Emeril’s recipe calls for real eggs and butter which many of the modern waffle recipes do not.